model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 <T> fn (&T) -> T` which is essentially a C-style dereference operation.
 Breaking
 the borrow checker like this is safe for 2 reasons:

-1. Postconditions are not allowed perform mutation[^side-effects] and
+1. Postconditions are not allowed perform mutation and
-2. Post conditions are of type `bool`, meaning they cannot leak references to the arguments and cause race conditions.
+2. Post conditions are of type `bool`, meaning they cannot leak references to the arguments and cause the race conditions the Rust type system tries to prevent.

 The "copies" of arguments created by by `unsafe_deref` are stored as fresh local variables and their occurrence in the postcondition is renamed.